 Disable the Heartbeat API

-Follow the steps below to disable the Heartbeat API.
+Follow the steps below to disable the Heartbeat API and or modify where you want it to run.

 Click into the Perfmatters plugin settings.